methaveelu/Mern-finance-dashboard/README.md

 When considering data modeling for KPIs, subsets of data models such as "transactions" and "products" are required to be  interconnected.
 These models contain attributes and relationships that capture the relevant data for analysis.

+__Transactions Model__:
-__Transactions Model__: This model captures data related to individual transactions, such as transaction IDs, transaction dates, transaction amounts, and other relevant details.
+This model captures data related to individual transactions, such as transaction IDs, transaction dates, transaction amounts, and other relevant details.
 Each transaction is associated with a specific product, which can be represented as an array of product IDs.

+__Products Model__:
-__Products Model__: The products model represents the entities or items being transacted.
+The products model represents the entities or items being transacted.
 It includes attributes like product IDs, product names, prices, and other relevant information.
 Each product can have an array of transaction IDs associated with it, indicating the transactions in which that product was involved.

 By establishing these relationships between models, the connections and dependencies can be shown between transactions and products.
 For example, by referencing the array of transaction IDs within a product, users can retrieve all the transactions associated with that specific product.

 ## Challenges

-### Setting up of redux toolkit :
+### (Setting up of redux toolkit) :

 Setting up Redux Toolkit (RTK) can be straightforward and streamlined, thanks to its built-in utilities and simplified syntax.
 However, like any new technology or library, there are some challenges faced which includes:

+__Learning Curve:__
-Learning Curve: Being new to RTK, there might be a learning curve to understand the core concepts, principles, and best practices of Redux and how RTK simplifies some of the traditional Redux boilerplate.
+Being new to RTK, there might be a learning curve to understand the core concepts, principles, and best practices of Redux and how RTK simplifies some of the traditional Redux boilerplate.

+__TypeScript Integration:__
-TypeScript Integration: While TypeScript support in RTK is excellent, configuring the TypeScript types for custom reducers, actions, and selectors might require some extra effort, especially when working with complex data structures.
+While TypeScript support in RTK is excellent, configuring the TypeScript types for custom reducers, actions, and selectors might require some extra effort, especially when working with complex data structures.

 Despite these challenges, Redux Toolkit is designed to address many of the common pain points associated with using plain Redux.
 By following the official documentation, examples, and community best practices, developers can overcome these challenges and enjoy the benefits of a more efficient and maintainable state management solution in their applications.

-### Static typing of the variables:
+### (Static typing of the variables):

 In TypeScript, static typing allows us to define the types of variables, function parameters, and return values at compile-time, providing greater type safety and catching potential type-related errors early during development.